List of French monarchs: Capetian dynasty (987–1792)

 The Capetian dynasty is named for Hugh Capet, a Robertian who served as Duke of the Franks and was elected King in 987.
-Except for the Bonaparte-led Empires, every monarch of France was a male-line descendant of Hugh Capet.
+Except for the Bonaparte-led Empires, every monarch of France was a male-line descendant of him.
 The kingship passed through patrilineally from father to son until the 14th century, a period known as Direct Capetian rule.
 Afterwards, it passed to the House of Valois, a cadet branch that descended from Philip III.
 The Valois claim was disputed by Edward III, the Plantagenet king of England who claimed himself as the rightful king of France through his French mother Isabella.
 The two houses fought the Hundred Years' War over the issue, and with Henry VI of England being for a time partially recognized as King of France.

 The Valois line died out in the late 16th century, during the French Wars of Religion, to be replaced by the distantly related House of Bourbon, which descended through the Direct Capetian Louis IX.
 The Bourbons ruled France until deposed in the French Revolution, though they were restored to the throne after the fall of Napoleon.
 The last Capetian to rule was Louis Philippe I, king of the July Monarchy (1830–1848), a member of the cadet House of Bourbon-Orléans.